finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.82
+Bug Fixes

 ## Active Sprint
-- Cards Transforming Bug: Card in hand turns into card that is drawn https://www.youtube.com/shorts/pYG0N9TqMmA
+- Bug: Card in hand transforms into card that is drawn https://www.youtube.com/shorts/pYG0N9TqMmA
-- File import on Linux

-## Next Sprint
 - Cards: Preview on mouse-over
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card